MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

   - `[ParticipantId <String>]`: The participant ID of the participant.
 Read-only.
   - `[Region <String>]`: The home region of the participant.
 This can be a country, a continent, or a larger geographic region.
 This does not change based on the participant's current physical location, unlike countryCode.
 Read-only.

-TARGETS <IMicrosoftGraphInvitationParticipantInfo\[]>: .
+TARGETS <IMicrosoftGraphInvitationParticipantInfo[]>: .
   - `[Hidden <Boolean?>]`:
   - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity